Yoanna-Yasser/-E-commerce-Restful-Booker./README.md

 # Project name
-Automationexercise
+E-commerce + Restful Booker

 ## Project idea
+- E-commerce is for manual and automation.
-Automationexercise is for manual, automation and API testing
+- Restful Booker is for API testing

 ## Team members
 - Yoanna Yasser Yousry